RangerMauve/multi-hyperdrive/README.md

 ### multi.writeFile (path, buf, opts, cb)

 Write a file to a given path.
+One difference from regular hyperdrive is that any parent folders get auto-generated to combat some weird issues with the approach being taken for overlaying multiple drives together.
 Requires a writable drive to be added first.
 `buf` can be either a string, a buffer, or a TypedArray.
 `opts` can either be a `string` for the encoding to use, or an object containing `{encoding, mode, flag}`.